-Truck Accident Attorneys in Orlando
+Orlando Truck Accident Attorneys

 The Federal Motor Carrier Safety Administration is charged with managing the laws and regulations that control trucking in America.
 In 2017, the National Highway Traffic Safety Commission (NHTSA) identified 37,133 people died in motor vehicle crashes nationwide.
 Those who died in incidents related to only Trucking Crashes were 4,761 or 12.8% of all deaths on the highways.
 This represents a very large percentage compared to the total number of trucks versus the total number of cars involved in overall trucking and car accidents.

 Trucking transports over 10 billion tons of freight every year over America’s roadways.
 As you drive along a major highway like Interstate 4 through Orlando, or Interstate 95, through Brevard County, you may wonder: are certain trucking companies involved in more accidents than others?
 If so, what does it say about those companies?
 Is it the size of the company (number of trucks), is it the age of the equipment, or is it that some companies have safety issues that they ignore or fail to address altogether.
 Some of these companies are clearly putting profit over safety.

 Commercial carriers are supposed to employ only highly skilled and trained drivers for these positions behind the wheel.
 Driver’s must be trained and specially licensed with a CDL (commercial driver’s license.)
 However, too often, we at First Choice Law have seen where had a thorough background search been attempted, the company would have learned of serious violations of these driver’s, including those with known drug and alcohol histories.

 Due to the huge difference in size and weight that exists between a truck and a car, most of the time car passengers suffer devastating injuries when involved in an accident with a truck or a semi-truck.
 These injuries often include:

 - Traumatic brain injuries

 - Neck and back injuries